 The Greening the Islands e_Convention – International Conference and Exhibition, reaches its 8th edition.
-The well-known annual event entirely dedicated to islands’ self-sufficiency and sustainability will take place on October 19-20-21 and focus on how global policy and finance need to sit at the same table with sustainable technological innovation and with joint efforts become drivers for islands’ sustainable growth.
+The well-known annual event entirely dedicated to islands’ self-sufficiency and sustainability took place on October 19-20-21 and was focused on how global policy and finance need to sit at the same table with sustainable technological innovation and with joint efforts become drivers for islands’ sustainable growth.
 The 2020 edition explored the role of islands as laboratories for innovation and leaders in a green recovery.
 One year later the context has evolved: as coronavirus vaccines and stimulus packages begun to phase in, the world prepares to build back better and what was an intention must now become a reality.
 The 8th GTI e_Convention, culmination of the GTI Observatory’s work, endeavors to make this come true starting from the islands and their best practices protagonists of the GTI Awards.

 8th edition of the